 Jean and Mary divorced.
 Mary stays at home with a new partner Marcus.
 Jean moved out to a new household in the same city.
 Rests of households from wave 2 stay at the same accommodation and with the same composition.

-Household ID (original and initial)= 12300
+Household number = 123Split = 00Household ID (original and initial)= 12300